pluralsight/PSOperations/README.md

 * Canceling functions are slightly more friendly.
 * Unit tests!

-3 differences from the WWDC Sample code worth mentioning:
+A difference from the WWDC Sample code worth mentioning:
 * When conditions are evaluated and they fail the associated operation is cancelled.
 The operation still goes through the same flow otherwise, only now it will be marked as cancelled.